 beawolf - Fotolia

-Since the EHRs, physicians have relied on storytelling to capture patient information during a care episode.
-Despite the availability clinical forms within most EHRs, many physicians still use unstructured data in the form text.
+Since introduction of the EHRs, physicians have relied on storytelling to capture patient information during a care episode.
+Despite the availability of clinical forms within most EHRs, many physicians still use unstructured data in the form of text.
 But unstructured data presents hospitals with a major challenge: the inability to mine patient information for insights.
 Fortunately, natural language processing can extract meaningful insights from unstructured data.

 Healthcare NLP doesn't stop at identifying text with certain keywords.
 There are several valuable use cases in which NLP can extract valuable insights from unstructured patient data.